bejnpenik/bumbar/README.md

 # bumbar
 Basically Uselles Monitoring BAR for X server.
-That said it can help you get information about dekstops clients and X events of clients/desktops.
+That said it can help you get information about desktops clients and X events of clients/desktops.